onssoschi/climatehealth/README.md

 | Water-borne diseases                                                       | AIMS            | [Methodology Document](https://doi.org/10.5281/zenodo.14871506)     |
 | Health effects of air pollution                                                      | AIMS            | [Methodology Document](https://doi.org/10.5281/zenodo.14871506)     |
 | Vector-borne diseases                                                            | RIPS/AIMS       | [Methodology Document](https://doi.org/10.5281/zenodo.14871506)     |

+> [!NOTE]
+> Please note that there may be some inconsistencies between the indicators and methods included in the Github code/R package, and those described in the corresponding SOSCHI topic documents, and/or related analysis publications.
+This is because the final methods documents are still in development, so those linked below in the section 'SOSCHI Topics and Indicators' are an earlier alpha version.

 For information on how to use this R package, see our official website [here](https://climate-health.officialstatistics.org/r_package)